On higher scissors congruence

 This can be deduced from the model $\Tpl(X) / \Tpl(X)^{n-1}$, see \cite[Thm 2.10]{dupont_book}.
 In particular, the generators for simplices $[\Delta^n]$ correspond to the $n$-simplices in $\Tpl(X) / \Tpl(X)^{n-1}$.

-\begin{rmk} The isomorphism of \autoref{pt_presentation} is $I(X)$-equivariant if we define the actions in the following way.
-On the group $\Pt(X)$, the action of $g$ sends $P$ to $gP$.
-On $\PT(X) \simeq \Tpl(X) / \Tpl(X)^{n-1}$, the action applies $g$ to the points in each tuple.
-On the \emph{homology} of $\PT(X)$, we take this action and \emph{twist} by $\pm 1$, according to whether $g$ preserves or reflects orientation.
+\begin{rmk} The isomorphism of \autoref{pt_presentation} is $I(X)$-equivariant provided we use the ``twisted'' action for each group.
+As in \autoref{intro_twist}, this means that in the presentation of \autoref{pt_presentation}, the action of $g$ sends $[P]$ to $[gP]$.
+On the homology of $\PT(X) \simeq \Tpl(X) / \Tpl(X)^{n-1}$, we take the obvious action that applies $g$ to the points in each tuple, but then twist by $\pm 1$, according to whether $g$ preserves or reflects orientation.
 With these conventions, the isomorphism is equivariant.
 (See also \autoref{twist2}.) \end{rmk}

 For $X = E^n$ or $H^n$, \autoref{pt_presentation} also gives a presentation of $\St(X)$.
 In the spherical case, $\St(S^n)$ can be presented as $\Pt(S^n)$ modulo an image of $\Pt(S(V))$ for every linear subspace $V \subseteq W$, see \autoref{lem_pi0_exact_seq} or \cite[Thm 3.13]{dupont_book}.